twiddlingbits/twr-wasm/readme.md

 # Examples
+## Finding and Building the Examples
-Select examples are given here.
+Select examples are discussed in this section.
 More examples can be found in the Examples folder.

-See [Example Readme](./examples/readme.md)
+See [Example Readme](./examples/readme.md) for more information on building and running the examples

 ## stdio-div - Print and input from a \<div>
 I/O can be directed to or from a \<div> or a \<canvas> tag.
 Here is a simple example using a \<div> for stdio input and output.